On this page

 This message indicates you have unsuccessfully attempted to enter your password or recovery question answer more than the allowed limit.

 You have three attempts to enter your password before being prompted to reset it.
-Click the ‘forgot password' link to be prompted for your Password Recovery answer.
+Select 'forgot password' to be prompted for your Password Recovery answer.
 If you remember your answer, you will be prompted to enter a new password.

 I am asked to enter my password before I am able to initiate a reply to the Sensitive email or hit send.
 Why?

-If the information contained on this site is unable to assist you, and the problem or question is technical in nature, you can send an email to firstname.lastname@example.org.
-Please let DVA know how to contact you regarding your query.
+If the information contained on this site is unable to assist you, and the problem or question is technical in nature, you can send an email to secure.services [at] dva.gov.au.
+Please include in your email how DVA can contact you regarding your query.